ISCS-ZJU/PyTorch-LLM-Support/README.md

 ## Applying the asynchronous tensor swapping to the PyTorch framework.

 ZJU Large Model Support, based on IBM PyTorch Large Model Support ([LMS](https://github.com/IBM/pytorch-large-model-support)), enables the successful training of deep learning models that may otherwise exhaust GPU memory and result in "out-of-memory" errors.
-LMS manages this oversubscription of GPU memory by temporarily transferring tensors to host memory when they are not required.
+Our designs manage this oversubscription of GPU memory by temporarily transferring tensors to host memory when they are not required.

+## Motivation

 IBM PyTorch Large Model Support (LMS) currently only supports synchronous tensor swapping.
-DNN researchers still require a framework to support low-level asynchronous editable data offloading to support the high-performance Large Model Training.
+DNN researchers still require a framework to support low-level asynchronous editable data offloading to support high-performance Large Model Training.

-## Building PyTorch from source
+## Building PyTorch from the source

 ```
 git clone https://github.com/pytorch/pytorch